-4.1.2 Bracket Capacity (P1): Table 1 describes the allowable bracket capacity for new construction bracket and repair bracket.
+4.1.2 Bracket Capacity (P1): Tables 1A and 1B describe the allowable bracket capacity for new construction brackets (6"x6", 8"x8", and 10"x10" NCB's) and repair brackets (Light Duty and Standard).
 The connections of the building structure to the helical pile brackets must be designed and included in the construction documents.
 The concrete foundation must be designed and justified to the satisfaction of the code official with due consideration to the eccentricity of applied loads, including reactions provided by the brackets, acting on the concrete foundation.
 Only localized limit states of steel and supporting concrete foundation, including punching shear and bearing, have been considered in this evaluation report.
 Other limit states are outside the scope of this evaluation report and must be determined by the registered design professional.
 The effects of reduced lateral sliding resistance due to uplift from wind or seismic loads must be considered for each project.

 4.1.3 Pile Shaft Capacity (P2): Table 3 describes the shaft allowable capacity.
 Table 2 describes the mechanical properties of the shafts, which are based on a 50-year corrosion effect in accordance with Section 3.9 of AC358.
-The top of the shafts must be braced as described in 2018, 2015, 2012 and 2009 IBC Section 1810.2.2, and 2006 IBC Section 1808.2.5.
+The top of the shafts must be braced as described in 2015, 2012 and 2009 IBC Section 1810.2.2, and 2006 IBC Section 1808.2.5.
 In accordance with 2015, 2012 and 2009 IBC Section 1810.2.1, and 2006 IBC Section 1808.2.9, any soil other than fluid soil must be deemed to afford sufficient lateral support to prevent buckling of the systems that are braced, and the unbraced length is defined as the length of piles standing in air, water, or in fluid soils plus an additional 5 feet (1524 mm) when embedment is into firm soil, or an additional 10 feet (3048 mm) when embedment is into soft soil.
 Firm soils must be defined as any soil with a Standard Penetration Test (SPT) blow count of five or greater.
 Soft soils must be defined as any soil with a SPT blow count greater than zero and less than five.
 Fluid soils must be defined as any soil with a SPT blow count of zero [weight of hammer (WHO) or weight of rods (WOR)].
 Standard Penetration Test blow count must be determined in accordance with ASTM D1586.
 The shaft capacity of the helical foundation systems in air, water or fluid soils must be determined by a registered design professional using parameters in Table 2 with due consideration of lateral support provided by the surrounding soil and/or structure.